blockwatch-cc/tzgo/README.md

 ### TzGo Roadmap

 When new Tezos protocols are proposed and later deployed we will upgrade TzGo to support new features as soon as practically feasible and as demand for such features exists.
-For example, we don't fully support Sapling and Lazy Storage updates yet, but will add support in the future as usage of these features becomes more widespread.
+For example, we don't fully support Sapling and Lazy Storage updates yet but will add support in the future as usage of these features becomes more widespread.

 - **v1** read-only access to Tezos on-chain data
-- **v2** transaction creation, signing, simulation and injection
+- **v2** transaction creation, signing, simulation, and injection

 ### Usage